 Alexander Hamilton tea towel

-Alexander Hamilton (1755-1804) was one of the Founding Fathers of the United States.
-He served as the country's first Secretary of the Treasury under President George Washington, with whom he had fought during the Revolutionary War.
-During his term of office, Hamilton established a national bank and tariff system for the new nation.
-He also launched the New York Post newspaper, the United States Coast Guard and the Federalist Party.
+We’re sure you’ve heard of Alexander Hamilton, (possibly even in a Grammy-winning song) but in case you haven’t, here’s where it’s at: Alexander Hamilton (1755-1804) was one of the Founding Fathers of the United States.
+While serving as the country's first Secretary of the Treasury under President George Washington, Hamilton established a national bank system, the United States Coast Guard, and the New York Post newspaper.
 Hamilton advocated a stronger role for the federal government, and was an active participant in discussions regarding the new US Constitution.
-He was the major contributor to the 'Federalist Papers', which today are the most important reference for constitutional interpretation.
+He died in the summer of 1804, in, bizarrely, a duel against American Vice-President Aaron Burr.